Mary Lindell: Return to France

-Captured and imprisoned
+Capture and imprisonment

 On November 22, 1943, Lindell was arrested at the train station in Pau.
 She was wearing, as usual, her Red Cross uniform and was awaiting the arrival by train of four airmen whom she planned to send with a guide across the nearby Pyrenees to Spain.
 In December, Lindell was sent by train to Paris.
 She attempted to escape by jumping off the train and was shot in the head by a German guard.
 Taken to a Luftwaffe hospital in Tours a German surgeon operated on her and saved her life.
 Taken to Dijon in January 1944, she was held, chained and in solitary confinement.
 However unlike many captives of the Germans she was not tortured.